 This policy applies to all full-time, regular status part-time, term, and temporary employees of SFCC.

-Santa Fe Community College (SFCC) conducts performance appraisals of full-time, regular status part-time, term, and temporary employees to assess employees’ job performance, provide feedback, set goals and establish a plan of action to further develop its employees.
-The goal of SFCC’s employee performance appraisal policy is to provide useful tools to assess employee’s job performance, state clear job expectations and provide a mechanism for continual constructive communication between the employee and supervisor for effective, productive performance results.
+SFCC conducts performance appraisals of full-time, regular status part-time, term, and temporary employees to assess employee job performance, provide feedback, set goals and establish a plan of action to further develop its employees.
+The goal of SFCC’s employee performance appraisal policy is to provide useful tools to assess employee job performance, state clear job expectations and provide a mechanism for continual constructive communication between the employee and the supervisor for effective, productive performance results.
 (See Policy 4-37 Evaluation of Faculty.)

-- Part-Time Employee: Scheduled to work less than 30 hours per week, regularly.
+- Employee – Part-Time One who is regularly scheduled to work less than 30 hours per week, regularly.

 Review and feedback of an employee’s performance should occur on a regular basis throughout the year for best results.
 The employee and the supervisor should have regular meetings to discuss job priorities, ideas and suggestions from the employee to enhance department performance, individual performance expectations and further developmental needs.
 Supervisors should develop work performance standards based on the employees’ current job description and communicate these standards to employees upon commencement of their appointment or upon revision of the job description.

-- Using the instrument developed and provided by Office of Human Resources (OHR), supervisors shall complete a full formal performance appraisal on each of their regular staff employees every year.
-Appraisals must be conducted and completed for each employee, unless an extension has been approved by the Executive Director for OHR.
+- Using the instrument developed and provided by the Office of Human Resources, supervisors shall complete a full formal performance appraisal on each of their regular staff employees every year.
+Appraisals must be conducted and completed for each employee, unless an extension has been approved by the Executive Director of Human Resources.

 - This formal annual appraisal shall be designed for the employee to define successes, make suggestions for changes in the department, as well as assist the employee to improve performance and shall be based on the employees job description, responsibilities, duties, and goals.